-Close to 2000 amazing Mothers took a very valuable ten minutes out of their busy schedules (during the day and in the dead of night!) to provide us with a tonne of valuable insights into Motherhood.
-We were absolutely blown away by all of the responses and feel extremely privileged to share a collection of these Motherhood tips with you!
+Close to 2, 000 amazing Cadenshae clad mothers took a very valuable 10 minutes out of their busy schedules to provide us with a tonne of valuable insights into motherhood.
+We were blown away by all the responses and feel extremely privileged to share a collection of these motherhood moments and tips with you!

 What is your favourite thing about motherhood?

-4. My children look up to me as their safety net, admire me and learn from me.
-They rely on me and I'm so lucky that whenever they are sad, they look to me for comfort and I am happy they look to me with excitement.
+4. My children look up to me as their safety net, admire and learn from me.
+They rely on me and I'm so lucky that whenever they are sad, they look to me for comfort.
 That's special, and it's so beautiful that these little human beings need us.
 Nothing else can compare.

 5. Connection in my parenting journey, and especially in my relationship, because we have someone that we made together that we both love so much.
 The connection with this little person who shows up every day with their heart on their sleeve is the most profound love.

-8. I never quite realised how fulfilling becoming a Mum would be.
-I always knew I wanted children but I didn't realise how much it would change my life, I don't even remember what life was like before my daughter.
+8. I never quite realised how fulfilling becoming a mum would be.
+I always knew I wanted children, but I didn't realise how much it would change my life.
+I don't even remember what life was like before my daughter.
 She makes me smile every day watching her grow and learn.
-I love that I have created this little person who has such a beautiful nature and I hope that I can help her to be an even more beautiful woman.
+I love that I've created this little person who has such a beautiful nature, and I hope that I can help her to be an even more beautiful woman.

+10. The unexpected.
 I love surprise cuddles, the presentation of flowers picked on a walk and given with wide eyes and a beaming smile.
 When he masters a new skill and the pride and excitement of that.
-When you suddenly realise that you have become something of a cross between a superhero, warrior, full of love woman and you cannot possibly imagine any other experience transforming you in the way that being a Mum has done.
+When you suddenly realise that you have become something of a cross between a superhero, warrior and a full of love woman!
+You cannot possibly imagine any other experience transforming you in the way that being a mum does.

-What is your biggest challenge as a Mother and how do you overcome it?
+What is your biggest challenge as a mother and how do you overcome it?

 11. Sleep deprivation.
-I realised I was becoming not just a grumpy Mum and wife, but an angry one.
+I realised I was becoming not just a grumpy mum and wife, but an angry one.
 I would feel frustrated at my baby if he made the slightest noise overnight as I anticipated I'd be up for hours.
 Sleep deprivation made me feel sick, tired and lethargic.
 I had no appetite and no energy for my child during the day.
 He also suffered as he was so tired he wouldn't play much.

 12. Spreading myself out evenly between everyone without running myself into the ground.

-Sometimes that means the washing has to wait so I can sit and spend time with my eldest while the two younger ones are napping.
-Sometimes I get up earlier than everyone else to go for a walk alone before they wake up, or to sit and enjoy a cup of tea while watching the sunrise.
-When I find myself getting flustered or things are getting out of control, I take five or ten minutes to just sit and regroup - it really helps!
+Sometimes that means the washing has to wait so I can sit and spend time with my eldest, while the two younger ones are napping.
+Sometimes I get up early to go for a walk alone before they wake up, or to sit and enjoy a cup of tea while watching the sunrise.
+When I find myself getting flustered or things are getting out of control, I take five or 10 minutes to just sit and regroup - it really helps!

 13. For me, breastfeeding has been by far the biggest challenge.